siara-cc/sqlite3_page_explorer/README.md

 Please see releases section above for MacOS, Windows and Linux platforms.

-- For MacOS, dmg installer is available.
+- For MacOS, installer is available.
 - For Windows and Linux, the package is available as a Zip archive.
 Please unzip into a folder and click on the executable with the `Database` icon.

 # Applications: